downshift-js/downshift/src/hooks/useSelect/README.md

 ## The problem

 You have a custom select dropdown in your application and you want it to perform exactly the same as the native HTML `<select>` in terms of accessibility and functionality.
-For consistency reasons you want it to follow the the [ARIA design pattern][select-aria] for a dropdown select.
+For consistency reasons you want it to follow the [ARIA design pattern][select-aria] for a dropdown select.
 You also want this solution to be simple to use and flexible so you can tailor it further to your specific needs.

 ## This solution